someretical/someretical.github.io/_posts/2023-06-17-rclone-cse-unsw.md

 tags: []
 ---

-# Reasons for setting up rclone
+## Reasons for setting up rclone

 - [SSHFS](https://github.com/libfuse/sshfs) has now been archived on GitHub
-    - If you still want to use SSHFS, abiramen has a good post [here](https://abiram.me/cse-sshfs).
+    - If you still want to use SSHFS, abiramen has a good post [here](https://abiram.me/cse-sshfs)
+- The VSCode SSH FS extension doesn't provide intellisense
 - Because I can

-# Setup SSH keys
+## Setup SSH keys

 ```bash
 $ cat ~/.ssh/id_ed25519.pub